-The 2013 Vinasale exploration program is currently under consideration.
+No additional exploration has been undertaken on the Vinasale project in 2013.
 Mineralization in the Central Zone remains open to the south and there maybe the potential for additional resource definition in the North East Zone.
 The North East Zone was further defined by the 2011 ground geophysical program and limited prior drilling.